Ralph Firman

-Ralph David Firman Jr. (born 20 May 1975) is a British and Irish former racing driver who last raced under an Irish licence.
+Ralph David Firman Jr. (born 20 May 1975) is an Irish former racing driver who last raced under an Irish licence.
 His father, Ralph Firman Sr., co-founded the Van Diemen racecar constructor with Ross Ambrose, father of V8 Supercars champion Marcos, then more recently founded RFR.
+Firman won the 2002 Formula Nippon Championship, as well as the 2007 Super GT Series.
+He was also runner up in the 2002, 2005 and 2009 Super GT Series.
 He is married to Aldís Kristín Árnadóttir, an Icelandic UK-educated lawyer.
-Ralph's sister, Natasha, is also a racing driver.
+Firman's sister, Natasha, is also a racing driver.

 Career

 Formula Three

 Firman driving for Paul Stewart Racing at Silverstone during the 1995 British Formula 3 Championship season.

 Educated at Gresham's School between 1988 and 1993, Firman went straight into motor racing on leaving school.
 Despite leading much of the 1995 British F3 championship, he lost the title at the final round to Oliver Gavin.
 However, he continued in the championship in 1996 and captured the title at his second attempt.

-Macau Grand Prix controversy
+Macau Grand Prix

-Firman won the prestigious Macau Grand Prix in 1996 under controversial circumstances.
+Firman won the prestigious Macau Grand Prix in 1996 despite crashing out of the race.
 At the end of round 1, Firman finished ahead of German Formula 3 champion Jarno Trulli.
-In round 2, he was overtaken by Trulli on the last lap.
-Firman was running with a broken front wing.
-Just as Jarno Trulli was on the way to victory, Firman crashed at the hairpin corner, blocked the track and caused a red flag.
-The race officials counted the results to the previous lap when Firman was ahead of Trulli, thus giving him the win.
+In round 2, he was overtaken by Trulli on the last lap after breaking his front wing.
+He then crashed at the hairpin corner, blocking the track.
+The race was stopped as a result, and the results declared at the end of the previous lap, when Firman was ahead of Trulli, thus giving him the win.